LA Council faces uncertainty amid furor over racist remarks

 The uproar was triggered by a leaked recording of crude, racist comments from a nearly year-old meeting, which also provided an unvarnished look into City Hall’s racial rivalries.
 Those involved in the meeting were all Latinos.

-At another point on the hourlong recording, Martinez, the first Latina appointed president of the City Council, called indigenous immigrants from the Mexican state of Oaxaca “tan feos,” or “so ugly.”
+At another point on the hourlong recording, Martinez, the first Latina appointed president of the City Council, called indigenous immigrants from the Mexican state of Oaxaca ugly, and made crass remarks about Jews and Armenians.

 The discussion — which also included a powerful Latino labor leader, who has since resigned — centered on protecting Latino political power during the redrawing of council district boundaries, known as redistricting.
 The once-a-decade process can pit one group against another to gain political advantage in future elections.

-De Leon sat impassively at his seat, his eyes cast downward, as protesters called on him by name to exit the chamber.
-Others on the 15-member Council urged the crowd to settle down and allow the meeting to begin.
+De Leon sat impassively at his seat, his eyes cast downward, as protesters called on him to exit the chamber.
+Others on the 15-member council urged the crowd to settle down and allow the meeting to begin.

 Cedillo and de Leon left their seats early, leaving in doubt if they will appear Wednesday.